sliutwotwo/AzureLocal-Supportability/TSG/ArcVMs/arc-vm-deletion.md

 A misconfiguration on one of the cloud components prevented Arc VM delete operations from flowing down to the Arc resource bridge.

+> [!NOTE]
-Note: This issue is not tied to any specific software releases for Azure Local
+> This issue is not tied to any specific software releases for Azure Local.

 ## Mitigation Details